 University of Nebraska - Lincoln is among your top options if you want to study Animal Science.
 University of Nebraska - Lincoln is among the largest schools in Nebraska.

 With a low net price and its excellent academic programs, University of Nebraska - Lincoln is a great bargain, earning a rank of #1 in Nebraska.
 About 82.0% of first-year students come back to University of Nebraska - Lincoln for their following year.
 The scorecard provides a great overview of University of Nebraska - Lincoln.

 Any student who is interested in Animal Science needs to look into Dordt College.
 Students who love a more relaxed life will treasure the school's setting in the smallish town of Sioux Center, Iowa.

-81.0% of freshman students come back for their 2nd year.
-For students who want to go on following their four-year degree, this school has grad programs available.
+This school is an excellent bang for the buck for students in Iowa.
+88.0% of freshman students come back for their 2nd year.
 Where is Dordt doing the best?
 Take a look at all the school rankings.